adhanvanth908-coder/Campus_AI_Safety_System/README.md

 **A. Dhanvanth**

-Third-Year Electronics and Communication Engineering (ECE)
+Second-Year Electronics and Communication Engineering (ECE)

 Interested in Computer Vision, Artificial Intelligence, Embedded Systems, and Real-Time Safety Applications.